Ramsgate Pavilion: From Casino to Britain’s Largest Pub

 Over the bank holiday, the company disseminated thousands of tickets to locals to sample food and drink at the venue over the bank holiday weekend.
 Now, fully open to the public, the establishment has received a mixed welcome.

 For Emma Irvine, the architect who was sceptical of Wetherspoon’s plan, she offered an open-minded prognosis, albeit with a hint of foreshadowing.

 “The building has been refurbished,” she told the Guardian.
 “And providing something affordable and more family-friendly on the seafront is a good thing.
 It’s hard to know if there are going to be negative aspects until it’s open.”

-Other local business have been less optimistic.
-Miles Wisemen, a fellow publican at the Arch Bar in Ramsgate, fears that the new establishment could decimate independant business in the area, as the lure of cut-price pints funnel customers away.
+Other local businesses have been less optimistic.
+Miles Wisemen, a fellow publican at the Arch Bar in Ramsgate, fears that the new establishment could decimate independent business in the area, as the lure of cut-price pints funnels customers away.